 Emerging Leader 2017 - 2018

 Catherine Coysh is a proud Gunditjmara woman who has grown-up within the Albury/Wodonga area.
-She has a Bachelor of Behavioural Science (Psychology) with La Trobe University and a Post-Graduate Certificate of Psychology with Central Queensland University.
+She has a Bachelor of Behavioural Science (Psychology) and an honours of Psychology.

 Since being a participant of the WAN, she has been involved in a number of project committees.
 These include the Blackout Youth Event, the Possum-Skin Cloak Project, the Burraja NAIDOC Project and the NAIDOC Melbourne Trip.

 Catherine has also played a lead role in establishing a stronger relationship with the local council by attending quarterly meetings with the Mayor, CEO and Executive leaders of the City of Wodonga.
-These meetings provide a transparent forum for the Local Aboriginal Community to communicate with the City of Wodonga and vice versa.
+These meetings provide a transparent forum for the Local First Nations Community to communicate with the City of Wodonga and vice versa.

 The Victorian Youth have a significant role in leading self-determination in the future and that it is important to provide the new generation of emerging leaders with the skills and knowledge required to ensure success moving forward.